Atari joystick port: History

 After the release of the 2600, the Cyan team immediately turned to the development of its replacement, aiming for the 1979 time frame.
 As the "standard" was already set on the 2600, the new machines naturally used the same controller interface, although the details of the systems used to read it changed.
-As 1979 approached the home computer market emerged, and Atari repositioned the new system as the 400 and 800, the first members of the Atari 8-bit family.
+As 1979 approached the home computer market emerged, and Atari repositioned the new system as the Atari 400 and 800 home computers.
 This meant the standard now crossed the line between consoles and computers.

 The port design was extremely flexible, and over time saw not only a wide variety of input devices, but output as well.
 Included among the non-controller devices was the AtariLab system that allowed users to plug in various laboratory devices like digital thermometers, the 300 baud MPP-1000C modem, and even Atari's own 80-column adaptor for the 8-bit series, the XEP80.
 It was widely used in the home-brew market as a lightweight input device, and articles on how to build various adapters were common.

 Commodore included an Atari joystick port with the VIC-20 computer.
 Atari had patents on the joystick and won an injunction against Commodore, which produced an almost identical "imitation" joystick for the VIC-20, but held no patents on the port itself.
 By the time Commodore began development of the VIC-20 millions of controllers compatible with the port were in the market.

 The Atari joystick port rapidly proliferated across the industry.
 Hundreds of new devices using the system cropped up over time, including trackballs and other advanced inputs.
 The standard became so widely used that almost every 8-bit machine released after 1982 used it, and adapters were available for those that did not, like the Apple II and ZX Spectrum.
 One TI-99/4A reseller reported that its best-selling product was the Atari joystick adapter.
 The port moved to 16/32-bit machines like the Atari ST and Amiga as well.

 The introduction of the Nintendo Entertainment System was the first widespread example of a gaming system in that era that did not use the Atari design, its D-pad having been designed specifically to be less bulky.
 As newer consoles were released into the newly invigorated market, new port designs were introduced for every different model.
 Meanwhile, the IBM PC had introduced the 15-pin game port that was designed primarily for analog inputs, but use remained rare until the introduction of popular flight simulators.